 The main road from Newcastle to Edinburgh has always tended to bypass Dunbar, as the A1 does today.
 This attractive town has much to offer the passing traveller and makes an excellent first - or last - port of call in Scotland for those travelling to and from England.

 The focus of today's Dunbar is its High Street.
-This offers a range of shops, with, at its north end, the Tourist Information Centre.
-It is also home to the strikingly attractive Town House, now a museum.
+This offers a range of shops.
+It is also home to the strikingly attractive Town House, now a museum and tourist information centre.
+Anyone who's not been to Dunbar for a few years might be surprised to find the Town House sporting a coat of cream harling following a major refurbishment.
+We prefer the old red stone finish, also shown on this page, but the harling presumably protects the stone from the erosion in the sea air.
 On the opposite side of the High Street is John Muir's Birthplace an excellent museum devoted to the writer and pioneer environmentalist.

 The north end of the High Street leads directly to Lauderdale House.
 An unusual building for such an urban setting, it was extended by the Adam brothers for the Earl of Lauderdale before being converted to barracks in 1859, and more recently into flats.